 There are many considerations here that could have made this story come out much better for the landowner.
 This contract was very general in its terms and made no reference to any guaranteed amounts to be received.
 The products agreed to in the contract were very general, when most harvests would include at least four product separations.
+Furthermore, there was a when most harvests would include at least four product separations.
 Furthermore, there was no specified method for verifying the amount of timber harvested except the word of the contractor, nor were there agreements about how and when the landowner was being paid and the conditions for getting paid.
 Finally, the contract should have included the method to be used for resolving disputes.